Phylogenetic invariants: Lake's linear invariants

 Lake broke these values up into a "parsimony-like term" ($P=N_{1133}+N_{1234}$ for TX) the "background term" ($B=N_{1233}+N_{1134}$ for TX) and suggests testing for deviation from zero by calculating $\chi^2=(P-B)^2/(P+B)$ and performing a χ2 test with one degree of freedom.
 Similar χ2 tests can be performed for Y and Z. If one of the three values is significantly different from zero the corresponding topology is the best estimate of phylogeny.
 The advantage of using Lake's invariants relative to maximum likelihood or neighbor joining of Kimura two-parameter distances is that the invariants should hold regardless of the model parameters, branch lengths, or patterns of among-sites rate heterogeneity.

-As expected for any phylogenetic method based on the Kimura two-parameter model, phylogenetic estimation using Lake's invariants is inconsistent when the model that generated the data strongly violates the Kimura two-parameter model; in a classic study that examined methods of phylogenetic estimation John Huelsenbeck and David Hillis found that Lake's invariants is consistent over all of the branch length space they examined.
+A classic study by John Huelsenbeck and David Hillis found that Lake's invariants converges on the true tree over all of the branch length space they examined when the Kimura two-parameter (K80) model is the underlying model of evolution.
 However, they also found that Lake's invariants are very inefficient (large amounts of data are necessary to converge on the correct tree).
 This inefficiency has caused most empiricists to abandon the use of Lake's invariants.
+Also, because Lake's invariants are based on the K80 model phylogenetic estimation using Lake's invariants may not yield the true tree when the model that generated the data strongly violates that model.